pranshugaba/partial-exploration-old/README.md

        Table 2 where each benchmark is run only once takes around 2.5 hours.
 Similarly generating Table 3 using a single thread will take around 6 hours, whereas using
        3 threads will reduce the running time to 2 hours.

     6. For few MDP and CTMDP models shell scripts have been provided to generate the plots of those models.
-These shell scripts are named "pacman.sh", "zero-conf.sh", "queuingsystem.sh" and "sjs3.sh".
+These shell scripts are named "pacman.sh", "zeroconf.sh", "queuingsystem.sh" and "sjs3.sh".
 They generate plots similar to Figure 1 in the paper.
 Run any of these scripts and copy the directory "individual_results" to host machine, once the shell scripts are done executing.
 They will have the plots for these benchmarks.
-Each of this script will take at most 1 hour to finish execution.
+Each script will take at most 1 hour to finish execution.